In this section we will develop in detail a perturbative approximation

 this is indeed the case but, since

-appears both in
+appears both in and in

 , which will be treated in very different ways during the